mauricio/mauricio.github.com/_posts/2014-12-25-technology-to-learn-for-2015.md

 This year I had a new foray into `C/C++` development and while I still don't have considerable experience with these system level languages, it didn't feel like I would like to devote my study time to them.
 The tooling feels awkward, `C++` as a language seems to give me too much power for no reason (and yes, I want to be constrained and protected from spurious crashes if possible) and it they didn't _click_ to me.

 But this doesn't mean I'd never do systems programming.
-Now that [Rust](http://www.rust-lang.org/) is about to reach it's *1.0* release and it is reaching a more consistent syntax and standard library, it is definitely time to get serious about it.
+Now that [Rust](http://www.rust-lang.org/) is about to reach it's *1.0* release with a more consistent syntax and standard library, it is definitely time to get serious about it.

-The language offers a systems programming environment while still retaining and guaranteeing a lot of the safety you only get at interpreted languages (or languages that compile to intermediary bytecodes and run on VMs like Java), has a nice functional feel (right from the [ML family](http://en.wikipedia.org/wiki/ML_%28programming_language%29), which I love by the way) and offers a simpler way to do manual memory management with it's borrowing and boxing ideas.
+The language offers a systems programming environment while still retaining and guaranteeing a lot of the safety you only get at interpreted languages nowadays (or languages that compile to intermediary bytecodes and run on VMs like Java), has a nice functional feel (right from the [ML family](http://en.wikipedia.org/wiki/ML_%28programming_language%29), which I love by the way) and offers a simpler way to do manual memory management with it's borrowing and boxing ideas.

 The first goal is to build a functional *memcached* clone.
 Given this requires using doing threading, data structures, networking and a lot of memory management, it's definitely going to be a nice tour around the language.
 Eventually, as the distributed systems education progresses, this *memcached* clone will become a [CRDTs server](http://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) so I can get some of this distributed systems knowledge out there.
 Given there aren't that many `CRDT` server solutions out there, this might definitely become an actual and useful project in the long run.